Introduction: Home-built Teardrop Camper

 The six pics above are the various stages of painting the "theme" of the trailer.
 It's a nod to the movie "Crouching Tiger, Hidden Dragon."
 Hence the name in the last two pics - "Crouching Teardrop, Hidden Camper."

 Step 11: Daybed/mattress Set-up

-For extra padding and insulation, I added 1/2" foam gym matting on the floor.
-For the mattress, I purchased three pieces of medium density foam, two at 33" x 54" and one at 14" x 54".
+For the mattress, I purchased three pieces of medium density foam, two at 33" x 55" and one at 14" x 55".
 Pic 1 shows the three pieces set up in the daybed/couch configuration.
-At bedtime, the small piece goes at the foot/back of the sleeping area (pic 2) and the second big piece (pic 3) slides slides into the middle position to complete the sleeping surface.
+At bedtime, the small piece goes at the foot/back of the sleeping area (pic 3) and the second big piece (pic 2) slides into the middle position to complete the sleeping surface.
 An unzipped sleeping bag goes on top of the "mattress" and either a light blanket or a second sleeping bag is used for cover.
-I might reverse the foam section order to prevent the "back of the daybed" absorbing foot odor.
+For extra padding and insulation, I added 1/2" foam, interlocking squares of gym matting on the floor.

 Step 12: Spare Tire Storage